HossamGouda/STARICO_ASSISTANT_PRIVACY_POLICY/PRIVACY_POLICY.md

 ## Features of the Extension

 - **Attach Page Content:** Users have the option to attach the content of the current web page by clicking the clip icon.
-This action does not involve sending any information outside of your local environment.
+This action does not involve sending any information outside of your local environment and The Straico API.

 ## Security